★★★★★

 The purpose of massage treatment is to enhance blood flow, which supplies our muscles with healthy nutrients and oxygen.
 By damaging blood vessels, you negate these potential benefits.

-Massage guns can be dangerous in the following ways.
+Massage guns can be dangerous in the following ways:

-Dermal damage
+Dermal Damage

 If you are young, muscular, and have thick skin, you'll probably be able to handle the high-frequency vibrations of a massage gun.
 The massage gun's lowest setting will probably be too intense for someone with soft, sensitive skin.

-Pulled skin and muscles
+Pulled Skin and Muscles

 Skeletal muscle is heavier and thicker than fat.
-It's comprised of protein, actin, and myosin.
-The fascia is a protective covering of fibrous spider web-like tissue.
-A massage gun could damage the skeletal muscle if improperly used.
+It's composed of protein, actin, and myosin.
+Fascia is a protective, fibrous, web-like tissue that surrounds the muscles.
+If used improperly, a massage gun has the potential to damage skeletal muscle or surrounding tissues.

-Nerve sensitivity
+Nerve Sensitivity

-Muscle contractions
+Muscle Contractions

 When neurons fire fight or flight signals, muscles react by contracting.
 Increased muscle contractions, especially in response to external stimuli, are ineffective when a muscle is trying to relax and release tension.